Cameroon Airlines Flight 3701: Passengers and crew

+There were 76 people on board the flight: 71 passengers and 5 crew members.
 The captain was 45-year-old Sali Younoussa Aman.
 He was hired by Cameroon Airlines in 1983 and had accumulated a total of 7,990 flight hours, 5,923 hours of which were on the Boeing 737.
 The first officer was 44-year-old first officer Claude Emile Lombo.
 He was hired by the airline in 1978 and had accumulated 5,850 hours of total flight experience with 4,317 of them on the Boeing 737.
+The other crew members consisted of 46-year old chief flight attendant Julienne Moudissa Silo, flight attendant Marguerite Welisane Nyambe, and a security agent.